vxrachit/Covid-Data-Dashboard-Visualization/Readme.md

-# vxrachit — COVID-19 Data Visualization Dashboard
+# vxRachit — COVID-19 Data Visualization Dashboard

 Explore global COVID-19 data interactively with vxrachit, a dashboard built using Streamlit, Seaborn, Matplotlib, Plotly, and Folium.
 Analyze country-level metrics, visualize trends, and interact with maps and charts.